Uruena2603/Uruena2603/README.md

 <p align="center" width="150px"> I am a student of Systems and Telecommunications Engineering.
 I have developed projects in react.js (Frontend, Backend and Database).

-I am dedicated, disciplined and very passionate, which helps me finish the things I start.
+I am dedicated, disciplined and very passionate, this helps me finish the things I start.

 I would like to work on projects that challenge me to continue learning and that allow me to explore all possibilities.</p>